hyperlearningai/ddat-ontology-modeller/README.md

 ## <a name="introduction"></a>1.
 Introduction

-The DDaT ontology modeller application is a Python application that automatically parses and ontologically models the <a href="https://ddat-capability-framework.service.gov.uk/" target="_blank">Digital, Data and Technology (DDaT) profession capability framework</a>.
-The goal of the resulting ontology is to enable effective <a href="https://ontopop.com/ontologies/ddat" target="_blank">visualisation</a> of the framework.
+The DDaT ontology modeller application is a Python application that automatically parses, and performs ontological and machine learning-powered semantic similarity modelling of, the <a href="https://ddat-capability-framework.service.gov.uk/" target="_blank">Digital, Data and Technology (DDaT) profession capability framework</a>.
+The goal of the resulting ontology is to enable effective <a href="https://ontopop.com/ontologies/ddat" target="_blank">visualisation</a> of the framework, and the goal of the machine-learning powered semantic similarity modelling is to identify potentially duplicate classes such as skills.

 <p align="right"><a href="#readme-top">Back to Top &#9650;</a></p>